February 28, 2018

 The confluence of the social media marketing landscape over the past few years has led directly to the rise of influencer marketing with 84% of companies planning to test it out in the next year.

 A few things have happened to catalyze this rise.
 Over the past few years, organic social media reach has drastically shrunk as brands flood their pages with content and platforms like Facebook make it harder for that content to be seen.
-This shift has led marketers to reconsider the types of content they’re distributing, as well as paying to get those posts in front of larger audiences.
+This shift has led marketers to reconsider the types of content they’re distributing, as well as paying to get those posts in front of larger audiences on shoppable instagram posts.
 That shift to paid initiatives has created stiff competition, making it more challenging and expensive to serve the right content to the right users.

 Influencer marketing offers a solution to those challenges by delivering authentic content to ‘communities’ of users that fall within a brands’ target markets.
 As a paid social agency specializing in Facebook and Instagram advertising, we’ve started to help our clients get creative, combining influencer and paid strategies to compound the benefits of each.